-One of the issues which is under consideration is that of closing 8 submissions.
-You may recall from the Inquiry's paper on General Procedures that 9 the approach envisaged in that is written submissions exchanged with the Inquiry 10 between the parties followed by time limited oral submissions.
-In light of the 11 restrictions which we now have on both time and budget we were reviewing this 12 approach.
-One option being considered is that submissions on the clinical issues 13 14 might be made orally at the end of each part of the Inquiry.
-Therefore when we 15 finish, for instance, the evidence about the circumstances of Adam's death, we may then be able to take the submissions on clinical issues at that point and then 16 move on to Claire and then Raychel and Conor, but we will develop our thoughts 17 on that as the Inquiry takes shape.
-18
+One of the issues which is under consideration is that of closing submissions.
+You may recall from the Inquiry's paper on General Procedures that the approach envisaged in that is written submissions exchanged with the Inquiry between the parties followed by time limited oral submissions.
+In light of the restrictions which we now have on both time and budget we were reviewing this approach.
+One option being considered is that submissions on the clinical issues might be made orally at the end of each part of the Inquiry.
+Therefore when we finish, for instance, the evidence about the circumstances of Adam's death, we may then be able to take the submissions on clinical issues at that point and then move on to Claire and then Raychel and Conor, but we will develop our thoughts on that as the Inquiry takes shape.

-19 Let me now turn to the second issue on the agenda which is about witness 20 statements.
+Let me now turn to the second issue on the agenda which is about witness statements.
 I am afraid that we have encountered some regrettable delay in the receipt of some of the witness statements in Adam's case.
-We have now finally 21 received them all.
-I had to make it clear to witnesses whose statements were 22 23 overdue that rather than wait indefinitely for them to give their statements in 24 writing I would come to Banbridge and they would gave their statements orally.
-Whether because of that issue being raised with them or otherwise the written 25 statements have all now been received by the Inquiry save for a small number of 26 people who have particular circumstances such as illness which are causing 27 problems.
-28 towards the start of oral hearings on 7th November.
+We have now finally received them all.
+I had to make it clear to witnesses whose statements were overdue that rather than wait indefinitely for them to give their statements in writing I would come to Banbridge and they would gave their statements orally.
+Whether because of that issue being raised with them or otherwise the written statements have all now been received by the Inquiry save for a small number of people who have particular circumstances such as illness which are causing problems.

+I have to emphasise now that no equivalent delays will be tolerated in future.
+Deadlines which the Inquiry sets are to ensure that we can progress towards the start of oral hearings on 7th November.
 Therefore I remind everyone today that when requests for information statements are made they will be accompanied by reasonable time limits, but those time limits must be adhered to.
 I will only accept failure to comply in exceptional circumstances if good reason is set out in writing.
 This fits in with what I said before about the necessity of co-operation from all the parties in order to achieve the timetable and stay within the allocated budget.
 If we have to chase people to provide statements or we have to answer unnecessary correspondence about statements, that diverts resources and slows down the work of the Inquiry.